-Canon 20D versus Canon 80D
+Canon 20D vs 80D

 The Canon EOS 20D and the Canon EOS 80D are two enthusiast cameras that were announced, respectively, in August 2004 and February 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 20D has a resolution of 8.2 megapixel, whereas the 80D provides 24 MP.
+The 20D has a resolution of 8.2 megapixels, whereas the 80D provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 80D is somewhat smaller (4 percent) than the Canon 20D.
 Moreover, the 80D is markedly lighter (5 percent) than the 20D.
 It is noteworthy in this context that the 80D is splash and dust-proof, while the 20D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.

 Concerning battery life, the 20D gets 700 shots out of its BP-511A battery, while the 80D can take 960 images on a single charge of its LP-E6N power pack.